An excerpt from the transcript of Sam Millsap's interview

 "I believed at that point in my life, naively, that eyewitnesses can be relied on."

-[To listen to more from Sam Millsap's interview, visit his narrator page at the TAVP website!]
+[To listen to more from Sam Millsap's interview, visit his narrator page at the TAVP website!]and eventual execution of Ruben Cantu, who he admits may have been innocent.

 It was always, always, always, always about the use of the press and frankly, the manipulation of the press and the media[…] That’s what I knew at the time was wrong but at the same time believed—and still believe—was justified under the circumstances.